NickBlackhall/studio/README.md

 ## Solved Issues & Recent Updates

-This section tracks recent improvements and bug fixes to help collaborators understand the project's trajectory.
+This section tracks recent improvements and bug fixes that have impacted gameplay, UI, and UX.

 - **Fixed Spectator Black Screen:** Resolved a critical bug where new users would see a black screen if they tried to join a game that was already in a non-lobby state (e.g., 'game_over').
 The UI now correctly shows a "Game in Progress" spectator view.
 - **Corrected TypeScript Error:** Fixed a type error where the `isCustom` property was not correctly defined on the `PlayerHandCard` interface, improving code quality and type safety.